rockettheme/docs/Docs/wordpress/plugins/rokbox/editor_button.md

 If you decide to have text as content, you can either have it being plain text or HTML syntax.
 Differently from [the caption][caption], the HTML syntax written in the Content will be kept intact.

-If you decide to have an image as content, you can either have it [auto-generated][data-rokbox-generate-thumbnail] or like for the [Link field][link], you can use the picker to choose a local image.
+If you decide to have an image as content, you can either have it [auto-generated][data-rokbox-generate-thumbnail] or like for the [Link field][link].

 [key-features]: INDEX.md#key-features
 [link]: #link